kubernetes-client/python/README.md

 ### SSLError on macOS

 If you get an SSLError, you likely need to update your version of python.
-The version that ships with macOS may not be supported.
+The the version that ships with macOS may not be supported.

 Install the latest version of python with [brew](https://brew.sh/):